To content

 Dr. Theresa Neumaier

-Habilitation project: Threatening speech in the history of English
+Habilitation project: Threatening language in the history of English

 With Sven Leuckert (TU Dresden): English in Madeira